kubewarden/docs/src/psp-migration.md

 Error from server: error when creating "STDIN": admission webhook "clusterwide-psp-usergroup-fb836.kubewarden.admission" denied the request: Invalid user ID: cannot run container with root ID (0)
 ```

-Additionally, the example below also demonstrates the addition a [Supplemental group](https://kubernetes.io/docs/concepts/security/pod-security-policy/#users-and-groups), despite it not being defined by us.
+Also, the example below also demonstrates the addition of a [Supplemental group](https://kubernetes.io/docs/concepts/security/pod-security-policy/#users-and-groups), despite it not being defined by us.

 ```console
 kubectl apply -f - <<EOF